KevinBian107/ensemble-imbalanced-data/README.md

   frameborder="0"
 ></iframe>

 It also seems like more `sugar` and more `total_fat` (transformed from `nutrition`) seems to be related to higher `rating`!
 This is quite suprising and it also seems like that this would be a good feature to include in our model building process.
+This relationship is more obvious when looking at the left column between `sugar`/`rating` and `calories`/`rating`.

+*Note: we originally used a 3D plot that illustrate much more celarly the relationship  between these data, however, 3D plot is not that friendly for mobile platforms and crashes directly when trying to access from a mobile platform, this is why we are using a scatter matrix here.*

 <iframe
   src="assets/eda5_2.html"